Geeta Mehta: Asia Initiatives

 The M.S.
-Swaminathan Award was presented at the Asia Initiatives Gala to the economist Jeffrey Sachs (2014), Indra Nooyi for steering PepsiCo towards Performance with Purpose (2015) and Kerry Kennedy for her work on human rights (2016).
+Swaminathan Award, instituted in 2014, was presented at the Asia Initiatives Annual Galas to the economist Jeffrey Sachs (2014), Indra Nooyi for steering PepsiCo towards Performance with Purpose (2015),Kerry Kennedy for her work on human rights (2016), and Dr. Mattoo for his commitment to educational causes (2016).

 The 8th Secretary General of the United Nations, Ban Ki-moon, is a patron of Asia Initiatives.
 In his honor, Asia initiatives instituted the Ban Ki-moon Award for Women's Empowerment in 2017.
-The recipients of the award have included Gloria Steinem, Yue Sai Kan, Eva Haller, Prof. Chelsea Clinton, Dr. Susan Blaustein, Kathy Matsui, Cecile Richards, Madhura Swaminathan, Dr. Jane Goodall, Dr. Paul Polman and Dr. Lee Bae-yong.
+The recipients of the award have included Jane Goodall, Paul Polman, Gloria Steinem, Yue Sai Kan, Pat Mitchell, Ricky Kej, Eva Haller, Chelsea Clinton, Kiran Mazumdar Shaw, Mitzi Perdue, Dr. Susan Blaustein, Kathy Matsui, Cecile Richards, Madhura Swaminathan and Lee Bae-yong.

 SoCCs (Social Capital Credits)

-Mehta developed Social Capital Credits (SoCCs) into communities across India, Ghana, Kenya, and the US, helping them incentivise their ability to help themselves by communities and individuals earning SoCCs for the common good, redeemable for services or items such as healthcare, education, and skill empowerment to help communities climb out of poverty.
+Mehta is the innovator of Social Capital Credits (SoCCs), a community currency for social good to help communities climb out of poverty.
+People earn SoCCs by helping their communities according to the SoCCs menus created by them during SoCCratic dialogues, and redeem them for education, healthcare, up-skilling and micro-credit.

-The SoCCs team at Asia Initiatives works with communities to customize SoCCs menus to their specific needs and capabilities.
-SoCCs Earning Menus include items such as getting children vaccinated, sending children (especially daughters) to high school, waste management, providing childcare or senior care, planting trees, and paving streets. iSoCCs Redemption Menus include items such as school fees, skill training classes, home repairs and telephone talk time.
+The SoCCs team at Asia Initiatives works with communities to customize SoCCs menus to their specific needs and capabilities during the SoCCratic dialogues.
+SoCCs Earning Menus include items such as sending children (especially daughters) to high school, waste management, providing childcare or senior care, switching to regenerative agriculture, helping make rainwater harvesting structures, planting trees, and paving streets. iSoCCs Redemption Menus include items such as school fees, skill training classes, home repairs and telephone talk time.
 CommSoCCs can then be used for common projects such as a micro-sewage system, improvements to streets or public spaces, or child-care centers.
 A local SoCC Manager is trained to work with the community.
-Asia Initiatives also has an online platform, www.SoCCmarket.org, for trading SoCCs and capturing necessary data.
-SoCCs are currently being used in pilot sites in Costa Rica, Ghana, Kenya, India, and United States. with local partners that range from corporations to municipal governments.
 Mehta has appeared in articles in Forbes and Huffington Post which describe the creation and use of SoCCs in greater detail.

-Asia Initiatives was among the six winners of the Amravati Happy Cities competition in April 2018, and has signed an MoU with the government of Andhra Pradesh to implement SoCCs in this new city.
+Asia Initiatives was among the six winners of the Amravati Happy Cities competition in April 2018, and had signed an MoU with the government of Andhra Pradesh to implement SoCCs in this new city.

-In 2019, SoCCs was recognized as a winner of Fast Company's 2020 World Changing Ideas Awards, that honor the businesses and organizations driving change in the world.
-In addition Asia Initiatives received the MIT Inclusive Innovation Award in 2019 for the Asia Region category.
+In 2019, SoCCs received Fast Company's 2020 World Changing Ideas Awards, MIT Inclusive Innovation Award in 2019 for the Asia Region category.
 In 2020, Asia Initiatives received awards from MIT SOLVE, General Motors, Vodafone and Experian.
 In 2021, Asia Initiative received the Jacobs Foundation Conference Grand Innovation prize.

-Asia Initiatives is also partnering with SaveLIFE Foundation on implementing SoCCs on the Mumbai Pune Expressway to reduce the number of accidents and to incentivize good driving.